era-combat-surf/hitmarker-menu/README.md

 * materials/erasurf/ - Default hitmarkers <br>

 ### Instalation:
-Put the .smx file into your plugins/ folder (in your server files) <br>
+Put the .smx file into your server plugins/ folder <br>
 Move erasurf/ to your server materials/ folder. *(Make sure your server's fastdl is working)* <br>

 ### Adding more hitmarkers: